WBWL (FM): WWRX

-During 2000–03 and again briefly in 2004, WFNX was simulcast on 103.7 in Westerly, Rhode Island, a facility that, as WVEI-FM, now simulcasts another Boston radio station, WEEI.
+From 2000 to 2003 and again briefly in 2004, WFNX was simulcast on 103.7 WWRX-FM in Westerly, Rhode Island, a facility that, as WVEI-FM, now simulcasts another Boston radio station, WEEI-FM.
 For a short time in 2003, WWRX broadcast its own local programming of alternative rock, with local DJs, though retaining the "FNX" branding.
 Phoenix Media/Communications Group sold the station to Entercom in March 2004 and reverted to simulcasting WFNX until the transition took effect in April.